 • Apollo, which strives to be a framework-agnostic project.

 On the other hand, both Chrome and V8 were released as open-source software (with a BSD license), thus allowing anyone to build their work on top of them and to distribute them as part of any software without having to pay royalties to Google.

-Anyway, this mess is about to be wiped by the adoption of ES6 - that already sports a language-level constructs aimed at dealing with modules.
+Anyway, this mess is being mitigated by the adoption of ES6 - that already supports a language-level constructs aimed at dealing with modules.

 Browserify is the oldest web module bundler and allows developers to use the CommonJS module syntax when programming web-applications.

 Thus, when compiling to wasm one should either use a programming language that requires no garbage collector or will otherwise have to compile a runtime that enables garbage-collection together with the remaining application/module.

 Flow is a static type checker developed by Facebook.
 As Typescript, it is a gradual typed system, though Flow is only focused on the types and does not add anything else to the language besides the type system.